Bridging Past and Future: Distribution-Aware Alignment for Time Series Forecasting: Related Works

 \subsection{Deep Learning in Time Series Forecasting}

-Recently, deep learning has become the dominant paradigm for TSF, with a variety of neural architectures including CNN~\citep{moderntcn, timesnet, micn}, Linear~\citep{timebase,amd,cmos}, Transformer~\citep{itransformer, timebridge, pdf}, GNN~\citep{timefilter, mtgnn} and so on.
-Despite architectural diversity, these methods follow a common encoder–decoder paradigm: they embed historical sequences into latent representations and map them to predictive targets (see \cref{fig:flow}(a)).
+Recently, deep learning has become the dominant paradigm for TSF, with a variety of neural architectures including CNN~\citep{moderntcn, timesnet, micn}, Linear~\citep{timebase,amd,cmos,huang2024hdmixer}, Transformer~\citep{itransformer, timebridge, pdf}, GNN~\citep{timefilter,huang2023crossgnn}, etc. Despite architectural diversity, these methods generally follow an encoder–decoder paradigm: they embed historical sequences into latent representations and map them to predictive targets (see \cref{fig:flow}(a)).
 However, as shown in \cref{fig:intro}, this paradigm tends to overemphasize low-frequency patterns while neglecting fine-grained structures, and it suffers from distribution mismatch between history and future.
 To address these limitations, we propose \NAME, which jointly optimizes predict and reconstruct branches and aligns their embeddings, thereby bridging the gap between the past and the future more effectively.